PurabSaini/fullstack-assessment/README.md

    Fix:
    Set the search input state to an empty string ("") when the category is updated.
 This ensures consistent and predictable filtering behavior, as the previous search query is cleared when a new category is selected.

-6. Singular vs. Plural Product Label
+6. Bug: Singular vs. Plural Product Label

    Description:
    When only one product is displayed, the website incorrectly displayed